Azabuhs/Roogle/README.md

   $ cabal sandbox init
   $ cabal install --enable-tests
   $ cabal repl tests
-  $ all main function defined in Tests/Test.hs in the REPL
+  then call the main function defined in Tests/Test.hs in the REPL
 ~~~